omergilani/omergilani.github.io/_portfolio/mi_sp.md

 ## Bone Fracture Detection in X-Ray Images
 <img align="right" src="/images/boneXray.png" width="40%">
-Bone is tough, locomotive tissue of the body which is often subjected to fractures and degenerative disorders.
-For diagnostic purposes, clinician readily use X-Ray imaging.
-This provides researcher with ample opportunity to utilize image processing and analysis techniques for automated detections.
-Our work has focused on detecting these bone fractures and different types arthritis; Osteoarthritis Arthritis (OA) and rheumatoid Arthritis (RA).
+Bone is hard locomotive tissue of the body that is often subjected to fractures and degenerative disorders.
+For diagnostic purposes, clinician readily uses X-Ray imaging, which provides the researcher with ample opportunity to utilize image processing and analysis techniques for automated detections of fractures.
+Our work is focused on detecting bone fractures and different types of arthritis; osteoarthritis arthritis (OA) and rheumatoid arthritis (RA).

 ### Publications
 - Najwa et al., Ground Truth Annotation, Analysis and Release of Data set of Radiographic Images of Bone Fractures, under review